Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Non-geometric derivations

 \section{Non-geometric derivations}

 We have taken the symmetric derivative $\nabla^s$ to be the starting point of symmetric Cartan calculus.
-Although we have explained why it is natural that $\nabla^s$ does not square to zero, this resulted in an extra adjustment to define symmetric cohomology.
+Although we have explained why it is natural that $\nabla^s$ does not square to zero.
 A natural question is whether there are derivations of $\Upsilon^\bullet(M)$ of degree $1$, not necessarily geometric, that square to zero.

 The derivations of $\Upsilon^\bullet (M)$ were classified in \cite{HeydSD}.
 In particular, derivations of degree $1$ are parametrized by pairs $(A, \sigma)$ consisting of $A\in\Gamma(\en TM)$ and $\sigma\in\Upsilon^2(M,TM)$.
 Explicitly, any $D\in\der_1(\Upsilon^\bullet(M))$ is of the form